China says U.S. trade talks progress 'well received'

 While China will defend its sovereignty, security and development interests, it is also dedicated to having a relationship with the United States based on mutual respect and non-confrontation, he said.

-"The two countries's history, culture, social system and development stage certainly have many differences," Zhang said.
+"The two countries' history, culture, social system and development stage certainly have many differences," Zhang said.

 "It's totally normal to have differences and disputes, but this does not inevitably lead to antagonism or confrontation."